bhushan-zade/Neural-Style-Transfer/README.md

 TensorFlow Hub is a collection of trained machine learning models that you can use with ease.
 TensorFlow’s official description for the Hub is as follows:

     TensorFlow Hub is a repository of trained machine learning models ready for fine-tuning and deployable anywhere.
     Reuse trained models like BERT and Faster R-CNN with just a few lines of code.

-    2.Web Scraping Segment
-    3.Web Development & Deployment Segment
+Apart from pre-trained models such as BERT or Faster R-CNN, there are a good amount of pre-trained models.
+The one **I used for Project** is **Magenta’s Arbitrary Image Stylization network**.
+Let’s take a look at what Magenta is.